haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 No further action is required in this page, so click on the "Next" button at the bottom of the **Input parameters** window, which proceeds to the  **Distance Restraint** menu  of the **Docking Parameters** window.

-* **Step 12:** Upload the cross-link restraints file
+* **Step 12:** Upload the cross-link restraints file.
+Here we define the cross-links and connectivity restraints as unambiguous restraints so that all restraints will be used.
+If we were to define those an ambiguous, by default, for each model generated 50% of the restraints would be randomly deleted.
+We don't want this option here as we should have already identified problematic (false positive) restraints with DISVIS.

 <a class="prompt prompt-info">
-Instead of specifying active and passive residues, you can supply a HADDOCK restraints TBL file (ambiguous restraints) -> Browse and select *restraints-combined.tbl*
+You can supply a HADDOCK restraints TBL file with restraints that will always be enforced (unambiguous restraints) -> Browse and select *restraints-combined.tbl*
 </a>

 <br>